pollfish/docs/android-max-adapter.md

 Import Pollfish Max Adapter **.aar** file to your project libraries

 If you are using Android Studio, right click on your project and select New Module.
-Then select Import .JAR or .aar Package option and from the file browser locate Pollfish MoPub Adapter aar file.
+Then select Import .JAR or .aar Package option and from the file browser locate Pollfish Max Adapter aar file.
 Right click again on your project and in the Module Dependencies tab choose to add Pollfish module that you recently added, as a dependency.

 **OR**